-A techno-guide on rice production in salineprone areas in Cagayan Valley and Bicol Region was developed by the project and 100 copies were distributed to the Cagayan farmers.
+A techno-guide on rice production in saline-prone areas in Cagayan Valley and Bicol Region was developed by the project and 100 copies were distributed to the Cagayan farmers.

-With support from the local government and DA, introducing more saline-tolerant rice varieties in Cagayan will arm farmers in addressing salinity issues and improving their yields, potentially leading to undiminished rice production. - DELBERT A. SANTOS
+With support from the local government and DA, introducing more saline-tolerant rice varieties in Cagayan will arm farmers in addressing salinity issues and improving their yields, potentially leading to undiminished rice production.

+- DELBERT A. SANTOS

-To a Sweet with VICLOF Y with low GI rice
+To a SWeet Victory with low GI rice